 The Board’s mandate under the Natural Resources Conservation Board Act (NRCBA) is to determine whether a natural resource project is in the public interest of Albertans.
 To do this, the Board considers a project's potential social, economic, and environmental effects.

-The Board starts its formal public review process when Environment and Parks deems that the environmental impact assessment (EIA) is complete.
+The Board starts its formal public review process when Environment and Protected Areas deems that the environmental impact assessment (EIA) is complete.

 The Board values public participation in its review process.
 Albertans who are directly affected by a proposed development are encouraged to participate in the process, including the public hearing if one is held.
 Reviews normally include the participation of community residents, interest groups, government ministries, and municipal authorities as well as applicants.